(Update: pictures of the west side and video links.

 Some of the pictures of the bridge and interlock railroad towers include the bridge.

-Update: a USACE clearance table for the Illinois Waterway indicates this bridge has 11.1' of clearance.
-The next lowest clearance in the Chicagoland area is the 8-track Bridge at 17.6'.
+A USACE clearance table for the Illinois Waterway indicates this bridge has 11.1' of clearance.
+The next lowest clearance in the Chicagoland area is the 8-track Bridge at 17.6'.)

 |20150513 1385c, East Elevation|

 The Canal Street RR Bridge was built in 1914 to replace a swing bridge.
 Its 185' tall towers can lift the 1600-ton, 273' long lift span to provide 130' feet of clearance.